 UTI's can cause cramping.
 They can also cause other symptoms like a low fever and burning when you urinate.
-If left untreated, the infection can travel to the bladder creating more serious symptoms.
+If left untreated, the infection can travel to the bladder, creating more severe symptoms.
 A visit to the doctor for antibiotics will clear up the infection and stop the cramping.

 Cramping at the time of ovulation or about a week or so later is usually nothing to worry about but if you are having cramps throughout the month, make sure to contact your doctor.